 Many readers have written in with their own strategies for keeping dry skin at bay, often without buying packaged lotions or creams.
-I have accepted the fact that I’m always going to be the type to buy lotion rather than lube up my kids with pure olive oil, but these strategies are still helpful:
+I’m always going to be the type to buy a natural baby lotion rather than lube up my kids with pure olive oil, but these strategies are still helpful:

 - Humidify, humidify, humidify.
 Lots of you suggested this.
 I bought an ionic humidifier to help clear Felix’s sinuses, and as an added bonus, I no longer wake up feeling like my skin is a size too small for my body.